 The documentation will be lead by architects from the association “Meshtra – Traditional Knowledge and Crafts” which is based in Sofia / Bulgaria and a member of the European Heritage Volunteers network.

 The participants will gain experience in the field of architectural documentation – its process, issues, challenges and the tools to be used.
 They will obtain hands-on experience in the documentation process – in measuring, sketching, drawing by hand and in CAD floor plans, sections, elevations, specific details, photographic documentation, and others.

 Within the framework of the educational part the necessity of documentation of architectural heritage will be explained, the important aspects of heritage documentation discussed and an overview as well as a short introduction to the different methods of documentation of architectural heritage provided.

-The project will take place from September, 1st, to September, 12th, 2020 and is jointly organised by the Society of Young Archaeologists of Georgia, European Heritage Volunteers and the Association “Meshtra – Traditional Knowledge and Crafts”.
+The project is jointly organised by the Society of Young Archaeologists of Georgia, European Heritage Volunteers and the Association “Meshtra – Traditional Knowledge and Crafts”.